particle-iot/docs/src/content/reference/device-os/firmware.md

 Note that you must use the same `SPI` object as used with `SPI.begin()` so if you used `SPI1.begin()` also use `SPI1.transfer()`.

+{{since when="3.0.0"}}

+On Gen 3 devices with Device OS 3.0.0 and later you can pass byte arrays stored in the program flash in `tx_buffer`.
+The nRF52 DMA controller does not support transferring directly out of flash memory, but in Device OS 3.0.0 the data will be copied in chunks to a temporary buffer in RAM automatically.
+Prior to 3.0.0 you had to do this manually in your code.

 ### transferCancel()

 {{api name1="SPI.transferCancel"}}